 This was a product that I was a little excited to know more about!
 Juicero was a high-end juicing machine that promised the world a pretty device but did little to deliver.
 The device made cold-pressed juice using Juicero’s proprietary juice packages.
 Scanning the unique QR code on each package would give you detailed information about the ingredients–including the farm they came from and when they were cut and packaged.
 The device needed a WiFi connection to work as each package had a best-by date and if your juice package was old, the machine would not press the juice from it.

 Juicero raised a total of $118 million in funding.

 Why did Juicero fail?

 Juicero over-promised and under-delivered.
 Juicero was the perfect example of clever advertising breaking a product.
 They essentially delivered packets of ketchup-like vegetable and fruit pulp that did not need the mixer to squeeze.
-I have since purchased another Juicero-like product called the BlendJet 2 (which I love), but that blends better on-the-go!
+I have since purchased another Juicero-like product called the BlendJet 2 (which I love), but that blends better on the go!

 Essential Products was founded by the creator of Android—Andy Rubin.
 The company reached unicorn status even before its launch.
 Their smartphone—pitched as the next best thing to sliced bread failed to gain traction.
 The Essential Phone was something the world had never seen before.
 A nearly bezel-less phone that used modular expansion as its guiding function was unheard of in 2017, and it offered more screen real estate than an iPhone 7s while being significantly smaller in size.
-My favourite accessory from their large list was the 360-degree camera that clamped (remember the iPhone 12?) magnetically to its back!
+My favorite accessory from their large list was the 360-degree camera that clamped (remember the iPhone 12?) magnetically to its back!